voladoddi/GitImageProcessing/Project_1/ReadME.txt

 3) How to run the source codes

---The ZIP folder 'EE569_HW1_6571916065_code.zip' contains each problem in a separate folder like below Problem1a_1c
+--The folder 'Project_1' contains each problem in a separate folder like below Problem1a_1c
  Problem2a
  Problem2b ... and so on.